ai-solution-eng/ai-solution-demos/voice-agent/doc/README.md

 * These observations are partial, and not the result of rigorous benchmarking.
 If you notice any performance issue with Whisper, test another deployment method: vLLM if previously using NIM, NIM or a different vLLM version if already using vLLM.
 * The chat model should be significantly faster than both Whisper and XTTS, and as such, shouldn't be a source of high latency
 * The XTTS deployment used by the app is entirely custom, and no easy-to-plug alternative is provided for this demo.
 That being said, the application helm chart does allow for built-in XTTS server deployment: enabling it from the values (setting xttsTts.enabled to true) may slightly improve the overall latency of the app (set "localhost:8000" as TTS Server with no API token on the app in that case), at the cost of the application blocking one GPU while deployed on the instance.

+## Acknowledgement

+This demo has been initially developed by Liav Nachmani.